bradguner/flex-menus/README.md

 * Read in from bluetooth stream
 * Fix that the imageView always comes back after the animation
 * Should start off screen, animate in, stay until clicked again, then hide and stay hidden
+* look into fragments
+* has image, then 3 filter options in our menu, changes image

 Screen Dimensions: 13.5cm x 8cm
 Thumb Space: 2cm - 4cm
 Thumb Space %: 22%

 How are we doing dog-ear?
+How are we doing hierarchy style menus?